How a software provider should benefit potential clients before starting a project

 Besides the commercial team, the UruITers don’t necessarily have a background in sales.
 In fact, most of us haven’t sold a lemonade in our lives!
 But everyone in the scoping team shares his/her expertise with the group.
 Actually, this is more valuable than knowing how to negotiate.

-Understanding the potential software outsourcing partner
+Understanding the potential software provider

 The goal during scoping (otherwise known as presales) is to get an understanding.
 Basically, to know the prospective client and the project they have in mind.
 We also let them get a sneak peek of our work methodology and what it would feel like to work with us.
 In this process we aim to exchange ideas and already start to bring value to the other company by asking good questions and fostering reflection.
 We aim to learn about the project: